dzufferey/resync_oopsla20_artifact/README.md

 ## Scripts used to produce the plots in the paper

-The `figures` folder contains the scripts we used to produce the figures in the paper.
+The `figures` folder contains the scripts that produce the figures in the paper.

 Making the figures require gnuplot and inkscape:
 ```sh